Bounds for Kloosterman sums on GL(n): Introduction

 Our stratification starts with the following decomposition.
 Let a modulus $C$ be given as above with an exponent vector $r = (r_1, \ldots, r_n)$.
 Let

 For $\ul m \in \mc M_{w_l}(r)$ we define

 as well as the partial Kloosterman sum ${\rm Kl}_{p}(\underline{m}, \psi, \psi', w_l)$ as

 Here we employ the convention that $c_{ij} = 1$ and $m_{ij} = 0$ for $i>j$.
-Moreover, we set $\overline{c_{ij}} = 0$ when $m_{ij}=0$.
-It is not obvious from the definition, but will follow from the proof, that this expression is well-defined (i.e.\ independent of the system of representatives chosen for the $c_{ij}$). \\
+Moreover, for $1 \leq i \leq j \leq n$ we set $\overline{c_{ij}} = 0$ when $m_{ij}=0$, and of course a bar means the modular inverse.
+It is not obvious from the definition, but will follow from the proof, that this expression is well-defined (i.e.\ independent of the system of representatives chosen for the $c_{ij}$).

-As an example, the case $n=3$ (i.e.\ $G={\rm GL}(4)$) is spelled out explicitly in the appendix, where all Weyl elements for ${\rm GL}(4)$ are analyzed.
+As an example, the case $n=3$ (i.e.\ $G={\rm GL}(4)$) is spelled out explicitly in \eqref{81} in the appendix, where in addition all Weyl elements for ${\rm GL}(4)$ are analyzed.

 We are now ready to state our first main result. \begin{theorem} For $C = (p^{r_1}, \ldots, p^{r_n})$ we have with the above notation

 where ${\rm Kl}_{p}(\underline{m}, \psi, \psi', w_l)$ is defined in \eqref{partial}. \end{theorem}